Toloka/docs/en/guide/concepts/quick-answers.md

 Restrict the pool access for Tolokers who respond too quickly to:

-- Restrict access for Tolokers who cheat in their task suite responses.
-In this case, set the time required to complete a [task suite](../../glossary.md#task-suite) when giving random task suite responses.
+- Restrict access for Tolokers who cheat in their responses.
+In this case, set the time required to complete a [task suite](../../glossary.md#task-suite) when giving random [task responses](../../glossary.md#task-response).

 - Provide anti-robot protection.
 In this case, set twice as little time for task suite completion.